Moselsteig Trail: Hike and Wine Along The Moselle

 3. The Last Part of the Moselsteig: From Löf to Koblenz

-The last section of the Moselsteig can be found between Löf and Koblenz.
+The final section of the Moselsteig can be found between Löf and Koblenz.
 On this 3-day hike, you will hike the last three stages of the Moselsteig.
 You hike between 13 and 16 kilometers per day, taking a journey through time.
 You will also be introduced to the secret of the Tatzelwurm.
-You will again stay overnight in small wine villages.
+Once again, you'll spend the night in charming wine villages.
 Plan a visit to Weingut Rüdiger Kröber in Winningen, or Weingut Schwaab in Koblenz!

 Stages in a nutshell